- GPS Tracking for Field Service

 Companies must address challenges such as privacy concerns, signal issues, and employee adoption.

-GPS time tracking is a method that records an employee’s work hours with their real-time location using a mobile app and GPS sensors.
+GPS time tracking is a method that records an employee’s work hours with their real-time location using a mobile GPS app or a dedicated GPS device.
 It helps businesses verify job-site attendance, prevent time theft, and keep accurate payroll records for remote or field teams.

 What Is GPS Time Tracking?